Copy the text below and then paste that into your favorite email application.

-A Celebration of Life will be held on Friday, July 23, 2021, at 11:00 a.m. at First Presbyterian Church, Hastings, NE with Rev. Greg Allen-Pickett officiating.
+A Celebration of Life will be held on Friday, July 23, 2021, at 11 a.m. at First Presbyterian Church, Hastings, NE with Rev. Greg Allen-Pickett officiating.
+A private family committal will be held at Parkview Cemetery in Hastings.
 The service will be live-streamed on Facebook at https://www.facebook.com/fpchastings beginning five minutes before the service.
-Visitation will be on Thursday, July 22, 2021, at Livingston Butler Volland Funeral Home from 9:00 a.m. to 7:00 p.m., with family present from 5:00 p.m. to 7:00 p.m.
+Visitation will be on Thursday, July 22, 2021, at Livingston Butler Volland Funeral Home from 9 a.m. - 7 p.m., with family present from 5-6 p.m.
 Memorials can be sent to the Hastings Community Foundation, P.O.
 Box 703, Hastings, NE 68901.

 Gretchen (Hollman) Lainson was born in Minden, NE on January 25, 1916, to William H. Hollman, Jr. and Grace (Adams) Hollman.
 Both sets of grandparents came as young people to Minden in the 1880s, and both of her parents were born in Minden.

 She graduated from the good Minden schools in 1933, and from Hastings College in 1937, magna cum laude, with a Major in English and an A.B. degree in the Liberal Arts.

 She married Hal Lainson of Hastings in January of 1938, and her adult education continued in the active civic and social organizations of Hastings.
 The young couple purchased a small Victorian house on University Boulevard in 1939, and through the seventy-two years of their married life, continued to gradually enlarge and improve the property.